Wlyates00/hackis-framework/README.md

 ## Features

 -  **Rapid Development:** Utility-first classes and ready-to-use components for instant layouts and styling.
 -  **Clean Documentaion/Programming Aesthetic:** Clean, "programmy" styles perfect for technical docs, prototypes, and dev-focused sites.
 -  **Responsive Utilities:** Easy-to-use responsive classes (`sm:`, `md:`, `lg:`, etc.) for mobile-friendly designs.
 -  **Customizable Components:** Buttons, containers, cards, and more—ready to drop into your project.
 -  **Simple Setup:** No complex build steps required—just include the CSS and start building.

-## Getting Started With The Demo
+## Getting Started With The Demo (NOT YET PUBLIC)

 1. **Install Hackis:**